iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

     - Specify the IOMesh edition.
 The field is blank by default, and if left unspecified, the system will install the Community edition automatically.

-      In case you have purchased the Enterprise edition, then set the value of `edition` to `enterprise`.
+      If you have purchased the Enterprise edition, set the value of `edition` to `enterprise`.
 For details, refer to [IOMesh Specifications](https://www.iomesh.com/spec).

       ```yaml
       edition: "" # If left blank, Community Edition will be installed.